-Revocable Trust or Pay-On-Death Account (not subject to the Nonprobate Transfers Law of Missouri) - If two or more of you create such an account, you own the account jointly with survivorship.
+In Kansas, Revocable Trust or Pay-On-Death Account - If two or more of you create this type of account, you own the account jointly with survivorship.

 Beneficiaries cannot withdraw unless: (1) all persons creating the account die, and (2) the beneficiary is then living.
-If two or more beneficiaries are named and survive the death of all persons creating the account, such beneficiaries will own this account in equal shares, without right of survivorship.
-The person(s) creating either of these account types reserves the right to: (1) change beneficiaries, (2) change account types, and (3) withdraw all or part of the account funds at any time.
+If two or more beneficiaries are named and survive the death of all persons creating the account, beneficiaries will own this account in equal shares, without right of survivorship.
+The person(s) creating either of these account types may: (1) change beneficiaries, (2) change account types, and (3) withdraw all or part of the account funds at any time.